getnamingo/registry/docs/configuration.md

 * * * * * /usr/bin/php /opt/registry/automation/cron.php 1>> /dev/null 2>&1
 ```

+#### 1.4.8.
+Customizing the Control Panel Logo and Documentation Pages

+**1.4.8.1.
+Customizing the Logo**:
+Upload your custom logo as `logo.svg` to `/var/www/cp/public/static/`.
+If `logo.svg` is not present, the default `logo.default.svg` will be used automatically.

+**1.4.8.2.
+Customizing the Documentation Page**:
+To customize the documentation, copy `docs.twig` to `docs.custom.twig` using the command `cp /var/www/cp/resources/views/admin/support/docs.twig /var/www/cp/resources/views/admin/support/docs.custom.twig`.
+Edit `docs.custom.twig` as needed.
+The system will use `docs.custom.twig` if it exists; otherwise, it defaults to `docs.twig`.

+**1.4.8.3.
+Customizing the Media Kit Page**:
+To customize the media kit page, copy `mediakit.twig` to `mediakit.custom.twig` using `cp /var/www/cp/resources/views/admin/support/mediakit.twig /var/www/cp/resources/views/admin/support/mediakit.custom.twig`.
+Edit `mediakit.custom.twig` to apply your changes.
+The system will prioritize `mediakit.custom.twig` over the default file.

 ## 2. Recommended Components and Integrations

 This section outlines recommended components to enhance the functionality and reliability of your Namingo setup.
 These include essential services like DNS servers, monitoring tools, and other integrations that can help maintain a robust registry environment.